millertchris/easymodal/README.md

 ## Accessibility

-EasyModal leverages the `<dialog>` element's inherent accessibility features, such as focus management and semantic structure.
+Accessible Modal leverages the `<dialog>` element's inherent accessibility features, such as focus management and semantic structure.
 It adheres to WCAG guidelines, ensuring that modals are accessible to all users, including those using assistive technologies.

 ## Best Practices